 When bullying has been reported and action to prevent it has been taken, the situation will be monitored carefully by staff to prevent it recurring.
 Everyone involved has responsibility for helping the bully to change their behaviour.
-In addition, the victim may need to deal with his/her feelings and to understand and overcome his/her vulnerability.
+In addition, the victim may need to deal with their feelings and to understand and overcome their vulnerability.